History of Civil Engineering

 Over time, it became apparent that a gap in the market had been found: the University of Delft delivered only die-hard civil engineers, the University of Eindhoven did not have this study, and the University of Twente ‘only’ trained Public and Business Administration students with some civil engineering knowledge.
 There was no university yet that trained engineers with knowledge of both the civil engineering solutions as well as the processes that lead to these solutions.
-This, in 1992 lead to the development of the study Civil Engineering & Management at the University of Twente.
+This lead to the development of the study Civil Engineering & Management at the University of Twente in 1992.
 The University of Twente provided the right environment for this development with its special profile of both technical and social sciences.

-At this moment, the University of Twente did not have enough expertise in the area of civil engineering.
-The field had to be build up from the ground.
-In order to do this, a department for Civil Engineering & Management was founded.
-At first this department was part of the existing faculty of Business Administration, because of the close ties with this faculty.
+At that moment, the University of Twente did not have enough expertise in the area of civil engineering.
+The field had to be built up from the ground.
+To do this, a department for Civil Engineering & Management was founded.
+At first, this department was part of the existing faculty of Business Administration, because of the close ties with this faculty.
 In 1994, Civil Engineering & Management established its own faculty, consisting of two tracks: